Lazr1026/Sans/README.md

 6. In sans.js, replace the part where it says `yourtoken` with the token of your bot.
 7. Open terminal and run `cd (wherever you're keeping sans.js)` and then `node sans.js`.
 Enjoy hosting Sans!

+If you tried hosting the bot what the fuck is wrong with you?
+This barely works anywhere else but my computer what makes you think that its a good idea.